-Cloud Datastore is a database platform from Google which is used directly from applications using API calls – typically the Google App Engine.
+Google’s Cloud Datastore is a database platform that applications access directly through API calls, most commonly via the Google App Engine.
 Google is in the process of replacing Google Cloud Datastore with Google Cloud Firestore.
-Think of Firestore as the nextgen version of Datastore.
+Think of Firestore as the next-generation version.

-When you choose the versions you want, its important to consider the pros and cons of easch service:
+When you choose the versions you want, it is important to consider the pros and cons of each service:

 Background Information on Datastore

 Multiple data centers actively replicate data, ensuring that query performance scales proportionally to the size of the result set.
 This architecture prevents slowdowns, even when managing extremely large volumes of data in the database.

 As for Cloud Datastore, it has evolved into a product that offers strong consistency.
 Users can configure it for regional or multi-regional replication to enhance reliability and performance.

 - The scheme can be changed

 - Can scale down to zero